plast-lab/doop/README.md

-Solution: Change the "maximum heap size" or "stack size" options in build.gradle (if running via Gradle) or in the DEFAULT_JVM_OPTS environment variable in bin/doop (if using a Doop distrubution).
+Solution: Change the "maximum heap size" or "stack size" options in build.gradle (if running via Gradle) or in the DEFAULT_JVM_OPTS environment variable in bin/doop (if using a Doop distribution).